cohogainLYIT/addams_app/README.md

 ### Communication

-    << ?>> is the preferred method of communication.
+    Slack is the preferred method of communication.
-    If a demonstration is required use << ?>>, record the session and upload to the Slack channel.
+    If a demonstration is required use Microsoft Teams.
+If possible record the session and upload to the Slack channel.
-    No Slack communications between "<Time and Timezone>".
+    No Slack communications between 23:00 and 08:00.
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.
-    All team documents are to be created using Markdown language and shared on GitHub.
+    All team documents are to be created using Markdown language and shared on Git.
     There are no silly questions, if you don’t understand, ask.
     Share success stories.
     Focus on the positives.